CV

 Master of Science in Aging & Health, Queen's University, School of Rehabilitative Therapy (2020)

 My graduate research centered around the provision of support services for older adults, and looked particularly at their effectiveness in addressing the needs of seniors facing social isolation or the risk factors that lead to it.
-Other areas of study included "Spiritual Care for Older Adults" and "Ethics in Aging" where I developed a strong interest in both end-of-life supports and the rights of older adults to self-determination and ethical treatment.
+Other areas of study included "Spiritual Care for Older Adults" and "Ethics in Aging" where I developed a strong interest in the rights of older adults to self-determination and ethical treatment.

 PROFESSIONAL EXPERIENCE

 Before returning to academic studies, my professional career had been focused on providing support services to university-level international students, many of whom were adapting to enormous changes and challenges in their new environment.
-Completing a certified Coaching course through Erikson Coaching International added to the empathetic listening skills I acquired from years of working as an advisor.
+Completing a certified Coaching course through Erikson Coaching International added to the skills I acquired from years of working as an advisor.
 Inspired by my volunteer role at Granville Gardens, a retirement and assisted living residence, I made the decision to change careers and begin offering, to seniors, my expertise in providing support services.

 BACKGROUND